Revised July 30, 2013

 Department Heads, Directors, and Deans agree that, in signing, they have reviewed the Sponsored Projects Transmittal Sheet and the appended document for all institutional commitments, and approve and commit to the obligations therein.
 Their signature also certifies they have reviewed the documents for any real or apparent conflicts of interest, and affirming either that none exists or is being managed.
 That is, an approved management plan for the potential conflict of interest has been forwarded to the Provost's Office along with the individual's Report of Non-University Interests and Commitments.

 It should be noted that "all institutional commitments" and "obligations therein" include the commitments made by the faculty member to complete the project as agreed, that the physical space required to complete the project has already been assigned to the PI/PD, or will be made from space currently under the control of the department head or dean.
-If the space required is not available, a letter of request and justification must be submitted, with signature of the Vice President for Administration and Finance.
+If the space required is not available, a letter of request and justification must be submitted, with signature of the Vice President for University Operations and Chief Operating Officer.

 .230 University Routing Procedures For Processing Proposals and All Other Grant and Contract Documents